AmNotAGoose/puzzlePCB/README.md

 # Gridlock
-A puzzle game with a custom PCB
+A puzzle game with a custom PCB.

+# Gameplay
+LEDs are randomly turned on or off.
+Each of the three keys applys a mask (flipping their state) to the current LED matrix.
+The goal of the game is to turn all the LEDs on.
+You can press the reset button (top left) to get a new game.

 ![Screenshot 2025-07-04 233145](https://github.com/user-attachments/assets/6cb75abb-c12f-4587-a747-fb8aab0228ad)
 ![Screenshot 2025-07-04 232209](https://github.com/user-attachments/assets/1e2e90f6-774d-427d-aa73-7693c2f4b90e)